cdang1234/godoc_dev_sync/README.md

 When writing package comments of any size, keep in mind that their first sentence will appear in godoc's package list: https://github.com/cdang1234/godoc_dev_sync/blob/master/doc.go#L2

+doc.go's are defined per package which means you can have multiple doc.go files in your project.

 ## Titles for doc.go
 You can make titles in your godoc.
 A title is a line that is separated from its following line by an empty line, begins with a capital letter and doesn't end with punctuation.
 For example, the code: